 After Romney lost, The Heritage Foundation realized that they really do stink in the eyes of the voters.
-But their conservative stink tank has always smelled like rotten hypocracy.
-I don't have time to discuss every instance of their stinking hypocracy so let's examine one issue -- the individual health care mandate.
+But their conservative stink tank has always smelled like rotten hypocrisy.
+I don't have time to discuss every instance of their stinking hypocrisy so let's examine one issue -- the individual health care mandate.